PaeyMoopy/PlexMate/README.md

 - Initialize the database schema on first run
 - Check for updates on startup (silent, console-only)

+## Multi-Channel Setup

+PlexMate v1.0 introduces a multi-channel setup for better organization and security:

+### Regular Channel
+- Specified by `ALLOWED_CHANNEL_ID` in your `.env` file
+- All users can use standard commands like `!request`, `!subscribe`, etc.
+- Keeps media-related discussions in a dedicated channel

+### Admin Channel
+- Specified by `ADMIN_CHANNEL_ID` in your `.env` file
+- Admin-only commands like `!mapping` are only available in this channel
+- Uses Discord's built-in permission system to control access
+- Server admins can configure channel permissions to restrict who can use admin commands

+This design allows for better organization and security while simplifying bot configuration.

 ## Automatic Updates

 PlexMate includes a built-in update system that checks for new versions from your GitHub repository: